 Step 4: Click on ‘Videos on the left pane.

-Step 5: Now, click on the thumbnail or the title of the video for which you want to change the thumbnail.
+Step 5: Now, click on the thumbnail or the video’s title for which you want to change the thumbnail.

 Step 6: You are now on the edit screen.
 In the ‘Basic’ segment, you’ll see a section names ‘Thumbnail.’